-There were many others, the Rigid Tools Pinup Calendar started in 1935 and had bikini models until 2016.
+There were many others, but the Rigid Tools Pinup Calendar started in 1935 and had bikini models until 2016.
 As bikini models came on the scene after the first Sports Illustrated swimsuit edition, the Rigid Tools calendar was probably one of the first bikini calendars too.
 Calendars and posters with Bikini models and their pin-up predecessors have been used to showcase exotic cars, boats motorcycles and as promotional devices for the models themselves- Farrah Fawcett‘s iconic 1976 poster sold over 10 million copies!
 They were descendants of pin-up posters from WWII, when fighting men far from home decorated a tent wall or ship locker with a pin-up photo of Betty Grable or Rita Hayworth.

 Bikini Calendars with Girls and Guns

-The first successful pairing bikini girls with guns in a calendar came from G Gordon Liddy in the form of the Stacked and Packed Calendar, in the 1990s as a tie-in to the G Gordon Liddy Radio show.
+The first successful pairing bikini of girls with guns in a calendar came from G Gordon Liddy in the 1990s.
+It was the Stacked and Packed Calendar, as a tie-in to the G Gordon Liddy Radio show.
 The calendar was a response to a sweeping trend of political correctness in America and gun-control measures by the Clinton administration.
 Perhaps for the first time, a bikini calendar was used to protest a social/academic movement.
 The Stacked and Packed Calendar, with its tie in to the Liddy Show did a fantastic job of promoting the idea being “ Politically Incorrect ”, specifically to highlight the implied censorship caused by the political-correctness movement.
 Stacked and Packed and Liddy so incensed the liberal left that a BoycottLiddyCalender.com website existed for a while.

 Others, notably Dillon Precision, a manufacturer of excellent reloading equipment and Miniguns has used attractive models to showcase their Blue Press product catalogs.
 The Dillon Blue Press Calendar has been around for many years using the Blue Press catalog cover models.
 The Dillon Calendar, like the Rigid Tools calendar is a promotional tie-in for their main product rather than a stand-alone calendar.